LockTech/aether/README.md

 See [Aether's documentation](https://locktech.github.io/aether/) for instructions on getting started with the boilerplate.

-> Need the original RedwoodJS `README`?
-[See the `create-redwood-app` package](https://github.com/redwoodjs/redwood/tree/main/packages/create-redwood-app/template#readme) for an up-to-date version.
+> Looking for the original RedwoodJS `README`?
+[See the `create-redwood-app` package](https://github.com/redwoodjs/redwood/tree/main/packages/create-redwood-app/template#readme) for the up-to-date version.

 ## License